 Everyone starts the life insurance journey in a different place.
-One person buys a policy when starting a family or buying a home.
+One person needs a policy that is a good choice when starting a family or buying a home.
 Another is older and wants to cover their final expenses.
 Some shoppers know exactly what kind of policy they want, while others know only their goals.

 What do all these people have in common?
-At some point, they’ll need to know which life insurance company to choose.
+At some point, they’ll need to know which company to choose.

-Best Life Insurance Companies in the U.S. of 2019*
+Top 10 Best Life Insurance Companies for 2019

 |Mutual of Omaha||Best overall||A+||0||792||4.6/5||Quote|

 |TIAA||Best term life||A++||0.13||N/A||4.6/5||Quote|

 |Haven Life**||Best no medical exam||A++**||0.06**||781**||4.6/5||Quote|

 |Pacific||Best universal life||A+||0.02||783||4.6/5||Quote|

 *Ratings from AMBest.com, NAIC.org, JDPower.com, and Termlife2Go.com.
 Data effective 4/15/19.